Chicken Crust Pizza

 chicken crust pizza.

 Pizza is one food that I could never give up, even when dieting.
 My chicken crust pizza has been a dinnertime staple, satisfying my pizza cravings, and I never feel like I’m missing out.
-If you aren’t familiar with it, it’s a base of ground chicken instead of a traditional flour-based one.
+If you aren’t familiar with it, it’s a ground chicken base instead of a traditional flour-based one.
 You bake it up, add pizza toppings, and broil until the cheese melts.

 I took inspiration from my crustless pizza, but cut down on the ingredients and ratios to yield a sturdy, chewy crust.
 It did take some testing to get right, but this version absolutely knocks it out of the park, and it is one of the few low-carb recipes my picky partner approves of.